Epiniac/NoRag_LLM/README.md

 ## Pre-requirement:

-You need to have **Ollama** installed https://ollama.com/download This project uses Llama 3.2 but feel free to change the model at will
+You need to have **Ollama** installed https://ollama.com/download.
+This project uses Llama 3.2 but feel free to change the model at will.

 ## How to run: